Skip to main content

 The /scan-spammers command lets you scan your entire existing member list for accounts that Discord has flagged as spammers.
 This is useful for cleaning up servers that may have accumulated flagged accounts before Hashbot was installed or before auto-kick was enabled.

 This command requires the Manager role.
-The bot must also have Kick Members permission.
+The bot also needs the permission matching your configured punishment level: Manage Roles for flag, Kick Members for kick, or Ban Members for ban.

 Scan process

-3. When complete, Hashbot shows a summary of all flagged members found
+2. When the scan completes, it shows a summary of all flagged members found

-4. You confirm or cancel the bulk kick via buttons on the result message
+3. You confirm or cancel the bulk action via buttons on the result message

 Confirmation flow